Guitar Games

 About StringKick Games

-StringKick Games is a set fun, browser-based guitar games that build the skills you actually use when you play: fretboard fluency, practical music theory and ear training.
+StringKick Games is a set of fun, browser-based guitar games that build the skills you actually use when you play: fretboard fluency, practical music theory and ear training.
 They run on your phone, tablet or computer, so it's easy to fit in a few focused minutes of training a day.
 It's like Duolingo for guitar.

 Here's how it works: